bevyengine/rfcs/implementation_details.md

 - Ideally, `World` could reserve and split off a range of entities, with separate component storages. ([#16][1] could potentially be used for this).
 - The ECS scheduler should support arbitrary cycles in the stage graph (or equivalent).
 Want ergonomic support for nested loops.

+## `Connection` != `Player`

+I know I've been using the terms "client" and "player" somewhat interchangeably, but `Connection` and `Player` should be separate tokens.
+There's no benefit in forcing one player per connection.
+Having `Player` be its own thing makes it easier to do stuff like online splitscreen, temporarily substituting vacancies with bots, etc.

 ## Storage

 The server maintains a storage resource containing a full copy of the latest networked state as well as a ring buffer of deltas (for the last `N` snapshots).
 Both are updated lazily using Bevy's built-in change detection.